+Table 2-8 - Settings in the "local-configuration.yaml" File (cont.)
 Setting Description loggingStyle: style The logging style determines rollover, JSON formatting and timestamp behaviour.
-If no logging style is specified, the default CONTINUOUS is used.
-Logging style values: CONTINUOUS-Rollover is externally handled, if at all.
+If no logging style is specified, the default DAILY ROLLOVER is used.
+Logging style values: DAILY ROLLOVER-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
 Timestamp values use the local time zone.
-CONTINUOUS_UTC-Same as CONTINUOUS, but with UTC timestamp.
-DAILY_ROLLOVER-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
-Timestamp values use the local time zone.
+This is the default if no logging style is specified.
 DAILY ROLLOVER UTC-Same as DAILY ROLLOVER, but with UTC timestamp.
+CONTINUOUS-Legacy value.
+Rollover is handled as DAILY_ROLLOVER.
+CONTINUOUS UTC-Legacy value.
+Rollover is handled as DAILY ROLLOVER UTC.
 JSON ROLLOVER-Logs are formatted using JSON.
-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
+The log file is closed at midnight local time, compressed with gzip (suitable for filebeat), and a new log file is started.
 Always uses ISO 8601 UTC timestamps.
 JSON-Logs are emitted as JSON to stdout only (suitable for Docker).
 Always uses ISO 8601 UTC timestamps.
 Note • The Docker-friendly JSON logging style is not supported when the local license server is run as a Windows or Linux service (because it only writes to stdout).
 If set, the style will be changed to DAILY_ROLLOVER. https-in: parameters Parameters used to access the "server" certificate from a certificate authority (CA) to support incoming HTTPS from client devices.
 For details, see Incoming HTTPS in the More About License Server Functionality chapter.
 These parameters replace the "server" configuration file used for HTTPS in previous FlexNet Embedded license server versions.
 To use a "server" configuration file from a previous license server version (instead of these parameters), you need to set up a command-line option to specify the file path and name.
-For more information, see Define Command-Line Options for HTTPS Configuration Files.
-Note - The "server" configuration file is being deprecated and will be removed in a future release.
+For more information, see Define Command-Line Options for HTTPS